Japan Football Association: Symbol

 The symbol of the JFA is the Yatagarasu, a mythical three-legged raven that guided Emperor Jimmu to Mount Kumano.
 Yatagarasu is also the messenger of the supreme Shinto sun goddess Amaterasu.
+JFA first adopted the Yatagarasu as a symbol in 1931, however it wasn't used on the uniform until 1988.

+Colors

+The Japan national football team has historically been identified with the colors blue and white, as opposed to the white and red of the Flag of Japan.
+Prior to 1930, the best ranked university team of the year would represent Japan, and wear their school's own uniform.
+In 1930, JFA first formed an independent national squad, selecting the best players from across the country, and the players chose Imperial University's color of light blue for their first uniform.
+They did attempt to switch to a red and white colorway in 1989, failed to qualify for the FIFA World Cup, and switched back to blue in 1992.

+The reasoning has since been retconned into the historical association of indigo dye with ancient samurai warriors in their clothing for battle, however the primary reason is that it was simply convenient to use the existing uniform early players already had when they were first getting started, and a superstitious explanation for their poor performance when they switched once it was established resulted in a return to the original colorway.

 Anthem

 In 1994, the JFA asked Ryuichi Sakamoto to compose the instrumental song - "Japanese Soccer Anthem".
 There is an arrangement version by Yasuhide Ito.
 This anthem is played at the beginning of JFA-sponsored events, such as the Emperor's Cup matches and as a prelude to kickoff at stadiums.

 Members

 The following is a list of presidents of Japan Football Association (JFA).
 The Honorary President is Her Imperial Highness Princess Takamado.